-Additionally on output, if the call to tpdequeue() is successful, ct1->appkey is set to the application authentication key, ct1->c1tid is set to the identifier for the client originating the request, and ct1->urcode is set to the user-return code value that was set when the message was enqueued.
+Additionally on output, if the call to tpdequeue() is successful, $ct1 \rightarrow appkey$ is set to the application authentication key, $ct1 \rightarrow c1tid$ is set to the identifier for the client originating the request, and $ct1 \rightarrow urcode$ is set to the user-return code value that was set when the message was enqueued.

-If the ct1 parameter is NULL, the input flags are considered to be TPNOFLAGS, and no output information is made available to the application program.
+If the ctl parameter is NULL, the input flags are considered to be TPNOFLAGS, and no output information is made available to the application program.